What Demands Attention in Urban Street Scenes? From Scene Understanding towards Road Safety: A Survey of Vision-driven Datasets and Studies: Introduction

 \section{Introduction}

-\IEEEPARstart{A}{utomobile} industry has brought convenience to daily life.
+Automobile industry has brought convenience to daily life.
 However, increasing vehicle ownership and usage has also put pressure on road safety.
+According to the World Health Organization \cite{WHO}, road traffic crashes cause approximately 1.19 million deaths and 20–50 million non-fatal injuries (including disability) each year, and are the leading cause of death in children and young adults.
+More than half of road fatalities are among vulnerable road users and 92\% occur in low- and middle-income countries.
+The economic losses caused by traffic crashes are estimated at 3\% of gross domestic product in most countries.
 In response to growing public concerns about security and safety, cameras have been installed in vehicles and distributed throughout cities.
 Vision-based sensors are capable of perceiving rich surrounding information \cite{7464298}.
 Powered by advances in communication networks and computer vision, numerous tasks have been proposed to analyze and understand traffic scenarios from different perspectives using visual data.
 For example, panoptic segmentation \cite{PanopticSegmentation} aims to create a holistic view of traffic scenes by distinguishing each individual road user in the foreground and classifying each background pixel.
 The traffic scene graphs \cite{9900075} are designed to represent the traffic entities and their pairwise relationships in a graphical structure.
 Although these tasks are beneficial in ensuring the completeness of interpretation, they are not specialized in depicting the traffic scenario from a road safety perspective.
-To achieve this mission, approaches must inevitably address a crucial question: \textbf{Which elements are most critical in the current traffic scenario and require attention to road safety?}
+Achieving this objective requires answering a fundamental question: \textbf{Which elements are most critical in the current traffic scenario and require attention to road safety?}